 Source: U.S. Department of Education Federal Student Aid Office

 You have to fill out the FAFSA every year you’re in school in order to stay eligible for federal student aid.
-Because the FAFSA does ask for the prior year’s tax information it is best to have filed your taxes (as well as your parents if you are a dependent student) before you fill out the FAFSA.
+Because as of 2016 the FAFSA does ask for the prior-prior year’s tax information it is best to have filed your taxes (as well as your parents if you are a dependent student) before you fill out the FAFSA.
 You can also fill out the FAFSA with estimates but you will need to go back in to enter the correct information or you could be asked for documented proof of the estimates should you be selected for verification.

 In order to receive assistance on the FAFSA you can call the Federal Student Aid Information Center at 1-800-4-FED-AID or email them at FederalStudentAidCustomerService@ed.gov.
 The information center also has a Live Help feature where you can chat online with customer service representatives who will help answer your questions.
 Click here for all of the Federal Student Aid Center's available contact options.
 The financial aid office at your school is another great resource for any FAFSA help you might need.

 The Award Letter

 Once you have filled out the FAFSA and listed the schools for which you are applying to you will then receive an award letter from that school.
 Award letters are most commonly distributed during the spring of each year.
 The award letter will list the details of the financial aid that you are eligible for.
 The award letter will give you a breakdown of the cost of attendance for that particular school minus the estimated family contribution which will then leave you with the types of financial aid you are able to receive.
 Once you have received the award letter the school may often ask you to accept the amount of financial aid you would like to use towards your expenses.
 For example, should you choose not to use loans as a form of payment for your education you will have the option to decline this award on your award letter.